thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 * The HES RoT, executing at run-time, maintains measurements for the state of the CCA platform TCB, including the lifecycle state of the CCA platform.
 It can answer requests coming from the RMM to collect and format claims corresponding to that state and use a CCA Platform Attestation Key (CPAK) to sign them.
+How the CPAK is derived is implementation-specific.

 {: #para-pak-intro}